AICP/device_asus_grouper/README.md

-AOSP-6.0 for Grouper device tree
+AICP  for Grouper device tree